Selecting the Right Architecture for Posit Workbench

 The number of users concurrently accessing the system is one of the principal determinants of load.
 For example, if ten users have access to the system, but only one is on the system at any given time, then your load is one.
 It is good to have an idea of both the average number of concurrent sessions and the peak, as well as how regularly this peak occurs.
 You may also want to consider what platform adoption has looked like in the past.
 If you have been steadily adding users over time, you may want to budget resources for expected growth.

-Workbench by itself consumes only a small amount of system resources.
-Therefore the number of resources needed for good performance is mostly dictated by the number of Python and R processes running inside of user sessions or in Workbench Jobs.
+Workbench alone consumes only a small amount of system resources, though two to six cores should be reserved for this load.
+The most important factor in determining the number of resources needed for good performance is dictated by the number of Python and R processes running inside of user sessions or in Workbench Jobs.
 By default, Python and R are both single-threaded processes that hold all their data in memory.
-If users are not explicitly parallelizing their code, having 1 or 2 cores per developer session is sufficient for most analytic workflows.
+If users are not explicitly parallelizing their code, having one or two cores per developer session is sufficient for most analytic workflows.
 The following rule of thumb can be used to estimate the number of CPUs needed for a single server or load-balanced Workbench deployment that is not using parallelization or a resource manager like Kubernetes or Slurm:

 If users are employing parallelization, then a core will be used for every worker/thread/process that has been allocated to it, increasing the CPU requirement.
 Additionally, deployments with high performance computing clusters or Kubernetes on the back end will have different considerations.